How to Feel Less Triggered by the Things That Used to Set You Off

 Feeling less triggered by the things that used to set you off is not about becoming perfectly calm, emotionless, or unaffected.

-It is about helping your nervous system stop responding to the present as if it is still living in an old emotional moment.
+It is about helping your body stop responding to the present as if it is still living in an old emotional moment.

-This can begin by identifying the specific moment that carries the charge, understanding what your system learned that moment means, and gently processing the emotional charge so the trigger can begin to feel softer.
+This can begin by identifying the specific moment that carries the charge, understanding what that moment has come to mean, and gently processing the emotional charge so the trigger can begin to feel softer.

 You do not have to shame yourself for being triggered.
 You do not have to talk yourself out of your reaction.
 You do not have to cope with the same intensity forever.